dwaithe/FCSfitJS/README.md

 If you have a file which is not presently supported, but you would like to fit with this software, then please submit a request in the below cited Issues section.

+### Manual and Documentation

+To find out how to use and understand the functionality of FoCuS-fit-JS, please visit the manual: https://dwaithe.github.io/FCSfitJS/manual/manual.html

 ### Issues

 Found a bug, have a question, or want to suggest a feature?
 Please visit the following page and register your issue: https://github.com/dwaithe/FCSfitJS/issues